 Overview of the Grepr Platform

 The Grepr platform enables efficient collection, storage, processing, and analysis of log data.
-Because Grepr is built on a general-purpose stream processing engine, you can create processing pipelines for your logs using standard observability pipeline capabilities such as filtering, parsing, transforming, and routing of processed logs.
-The Grepr log processing functionality includes optimizing the logs shipped to observability platforms to reduce log volumes and observability costs.
+Because Grepr is built on a general-purpose stream processing engine, you can create processing pipelines for your logs using standard observability pipeline capabilities, such as filtering, parsing, transforming, and routing of processed logs.
+The Grepr log processing functionality optimizes logs shipped to observability platforms, reducing log volume and observability costs.

-The Grepr platform is provided using a software-as-a-service (SaaS) model.
+The Grepr platform uses a software as a service (SaaS) model.
 For larger deployments or for customers with strict compliance requirements, Grepr also offers a private cloud deployment model.
 Grepr runs in AWS for both models.

 Understanding the Grepr processing and data models

-Grepr uses a flexible processing model that allows you to create complex log processing pipelines and run queries.
+Grepr uses a flexible processing model that allows you to build complex log-processing pipelines and run queries.
 The processing model supports standard observability pipeline capabilities, including filtering, parsing, transforming, and routing of processed logs.
-Grepr also uses a standardized data model for processed log events that represents log data as records with fields and attributes.
+Grepr also uses a standardized data model for processed log events, representing log data as records with fields and attributes.
 This data model enables efficient processing and querying of log data.

 See The Grepr processing and data models.